 With images, a requirement to submit raw images alongside the edited figures would dramatically reduce the cases of manipulation that are rife in the literature (studies suggest up to 20% of papers have some kind of inappropriate figure manipulation, with around 1 in 40 papers showing manipulation beyond that which can be expected to be a result of error).
 Similarly, providing the numbers that a paper’s analyses are based upon would allow readers to fully assess if datasets are distributed as would be expected through random sampling, and, if they choose, to determine if the data are sufficient to support the statistical inferences made in the paper.
 The Crossref schema – by providing unique identifiers to data citations - makes this link between data and paper possible.
 (See the recent blog post on the Research Nexus for more information.)

 For publishers, showing your work also means being transparent to your readers about the editorial checks that a manuscript has undergone.
 Crossref has a tool that enables this editorial transparency: it’s called Crossmark.
 Crossmark allows readers to see the most up-to-date information about an article, even on downloaded PDFs.
 In most cases it is used to show whether the version of an article is most recent one, or whether any corrigenda or retractions have been subsequently added.
 But it can also be used to provide whatever information a publisher wishes to share about the paper.
 Some journals have experimented with using Crossmark to ‘thread’ publications together, for example, by linking all the outputs generated from a single clinical trial registration number (blog post here).
 But publishers could go further and display metadata pertaining to the editorial checks they have performed on a paper.
 So Crossmark could tell readers that the paper has been checked for plagiarism, or figure manipulation, or reporting standards such as CONSORT or ARRIVE guidelines.
-Here at Research Square we have been addressing this with a series of Editorial Badges that publishers can apply to their papers to demonstrate what checks have been performed.
+Here at Research Square we have been addressing this with a series of Badges that researchers can apply to their papers to demonstrate what checks have been performed.